 Option 2a(Apple): if similar minimum requirement at transitions is agreed, i.e. measurement period follows the longer one before and after BWP switching, then it may not be necessary to define N1,max and N2,max

+Option 2b (MTK): UE re-starts a new measurement period after each activation/de-activation of the pre-configured gap.

 Recommended WF: Further discussion needed.
 Collect companies’ views.